bennettoxford/openprescribing-template/developers/Developers.md

   This will automatically update your `requirements.txt` file to include the new package.
-(The `-v` just means "verbose" so you can see progess as this command can take a while to run.)
+(The `-v` just means "verbose" so you can see progress as this command can take a while to run.)

 - Shutdown the Jupyter server and re-run the `jupyter-lab` launcher script.